jnozzi/cocoadev.com/markdown/NSOutlineViewStateSavingWithNSTreeController.md

 Hello,

-Having played around using bindings with General/NSOutlineView and General/NSTreeController in Tiger a fair bit recently, I have come to love General/NSTreeController.
+Having played around using bindings with NSOutlineView and NSTreeController in Tiger a fair bit recently, I have come to love NSTreeController.
 However, it has one ludicrous (IMHO) shortcoming that causes frustrations with so many things: all of the objects it returns are opaque.
 For instance, if you want to use any of its delegate or datasource methods that provide an (id)item parameter, such as -outlineView:heightOfRowByItem:, the item object you are passed will be of private class _NSControllerTreeNode (or some such).
 This is completely unusable.

 Fortunately, there is a workaround.
 Scott Stevenson on the Cocoa-dev lists pointed out that the private class has an undocumented (ie. private and therefore not guaranteed to work forever) method -observedObject, which will return the object you would have expected to have been passed in the first place.
 This solves the problem for the most part, but is of no use when you are expected to pass back an item, which is the case with -outlineView:itemForPersistentObject:.
 This will expect you to return an item of class _NSControllerTreeNode - and there is simply no way to do that.

-In short, I am saying (and please prove me wrong somebody :) ) that there is no way to use the traditional datasource state-saving methods (-setAutosaveExpandedItems:, -outlineView:persistentObjectForItem: and -outlineView:itemForPersistentObject:) with an General/NSOutlineView when using an General/NSTreeController and bindings.
+In short, I am saying (and please prove me wrong somebody :) ) that there is no way to use the traditional datasource state-saving methods (-setAutosaveExpandedItems:, -outlineView:persistentObjectForItem: and -outlineView:itemForPersistentObject:) with an NSOutlineView when using an NSTreeController and bindings.
 This is *very* annoying, and seems a rather large oversight on Apple's part, but hey.
-So if you want state-saving in your General/NSOutlineView but want to use General/NSTreeController (and why wouldn't you?), you have to implement it yourself.
+So if you want state-saving in your NSOutlineView but want to use NSTreeController (and why wouldn't you?), you have to implement it yourself.
 Just in case this is of any use to anybody else, I therefore thought I would post my own solution to this problem here.
-What follows is the code to an General/NSOutlineView subclass (though it could just as easily have been a category) that provides methods for state-saving.
+What follows is the code to an NSOutlineView subclass (though it could just as easily have been a category) that provides methods for state-saving.

 Interface:

-// General/KBOutlineView.h
+// KBOutlineView.h

 #import <Cocoa/Cocoa.h>

-@interface General/KBOutlineView : General/NSOutlineView
+@interface KBOutlineView : NSOutlineView
 {
 }
 - (id)observedObjectForItem:(id)item;
-- (General/NSArray *)expandedState;
+- (NSArray *)expandedState;
-- (BOOL)restoreExpandedStateWithArray:(General/NSArray *)stateArray;
+- (BOOL)restoreExpandedStateWithArray:(NSArray *)stateArray;
 @end

-@interface General/NSObject (General/KBOutlineViewDataSource)
+@interface NSObject (KBOutlineViewDataSource)
-- (id)outlineView:(General/NSOutlineView *)outlineView uniqueValueForObservedObject:(id)observedObject;
+- (id)outlineView:(NSOutlineView *)outlineView uniqueValueForObservedObject:(id)observedObject;
 @end